shivjain123/BuzzApp/README.md

 # BuzzApp

-This app helps you to see Instgram and Facebook, simultaneously (in two different screens).
+You can use this app to navigate between your Facebook and Instagram.
+Also, you can see both together by just switching tabs.